Senate poised to pass biggest piece of tech regulation in decades

 The groups, which include GLAAD and the Human Rights Campaign, said the adjustments lawmakers made to KOSA “significantly mitigate the risk of it being misused to suppress LGBTQ+ resources or stifle young people’s access to online communities.”

-The measure already had backing from nearly half the Senate, but senators announced new support from key lawmakers, including Sen. Ted Cruz, the top Republican on the Commerce Committee, and Schumer, who ultimately decides whether and when bills get taken up on the floor.
-Senators proposed a significant focus during a recent high-profile hearing on child safety with the CEOs of Meta, TikTok, and other tech firms.
+The measure already had backing from nearly half the Senate, but senators announced new support from key lawmakers, including Sen. Ted Cruz of Texas, the top Republican on the Commerce Committee, and Schumer, who ultimately decides whether and when bills get taken up on the floor.
+Senators made the proposal a significant focus during a recent high-profile hearing on child safety with the CEOs of Meta, TikTok and other tech firms.

-Parental groups played a key role in securing additional Senate backers, according to a person with knowledge of the negotiations, who spoke on condition of anonymity to describe the private discussions.
-Their pleas for action at last month’s hearing – where Meta CEO Mark Zuckerberg apologized for the suffering their families have endured – helped make support “snowball,” they said.
+Parental groups played a key role in securing additional Senate backers, according to a person with knowledge of the negotiations, who spoke to the Washington Post on condition of anonymity to describe the private discussions.
+Their pleas for action at last month’s hearing – where Meta CEO Mark Zuckerberg apologized for the suffering their families have endured – helped make support “snowball,” the person said.

 The Senate’s filibuster rules typically force lawmakers to secure at least 60 votes out of the 100-member chamber to pass most legislation, a milestone the bill’s backers are now poised to clear.
 While its sponsors did not say when the bill could be taken up on the floor, Schumer said he planned to work with Blumenthal and Blackburn to “advance” it.